AustenLamacraft/Theories-of-Quantum-Matter/docs/_problems/Problems1.md

 Relate to bright soliton -- captures leading order ground state energy (and mass, but that's easy)

+## Density correlations in Lieb--Liniger

+## Semiclassical limit of Type I and II modes

+Present numerical (or analytical) evidence that in the weak coupling (small $\gamma$) limit the type I excitations coincide with the Bogoliubov modes and the type II excitations describe the solitons discussed in the midterm.
+For the calculation of the dispersion relation for solitons, see Section II of Phys.
+Rev. A 78, 053630 (2008).

 ## Peirels instability

 ## Diagonalize quadratic Hamiltonian for general two particle potential